wptide/docs/docs/roadmap.md

 * Goal: Provides better SDKs for open source contributors to utilize in coding further Go solutions for Tide on GCP
 * Goal: Provides easier integration point (via Webhook/HTTP Listener) for .ORG
 * Goal: Provides documentation and working examples of Tide to help developers and contributors better utilize and improve Tide via demonstration website.
-* Goal: Begins integration on .ORG (via PHP Compatability results) and first step in actually improving the quality of code on 30% of the web.
+* Goal: Begins integration on .ORG (via PHP Compatibility results) and first step in actually improving the quality of code on 30% of the web.